treymorris/restaraunt/README.md

 # restaurant

-This is another project from The Odin Project Curriculum.
+This is a project from The Odin Project Curriculum.

 Features
 --------